eyosen/PI-Web-API-Client-VBA/docs/Api/AssetServerApi.md

 [[Back to top]](#) [[Back to API list]](../../DOCUMENTATION.md#documentation-for-api-endpoints) [[Back to Model list]](../../DOCUMENTATION.md#documentation-for-models) [[Back to DOCUMENTATION]](../../DOCUMENTATION.md)

 # **GetUnitClassesWithHttpInfo**
-> GetUnitClassesWithHttpInfo(string webId, string selectedFields = null)
+> GetUnitClassesWithHttpInfo(string webId, string selectedFields = null, string webIdType = null)

 Retrieve a list of all unit classes on the specified Asset Server.